Practical insights from Guide Apple‘s extensive experience helping first time visitors explore Bangkok authentically and safely

 Kudee Jeen (Santa Cruz Church Community):

-- History: 200-year-old Portuguese-Thai community
+- History: 200 year old Portuguese-Thai community

 - Specialties: Traditional Thonburi desserts and community-based tourism